Fort Collins Area Chamber Secures $3.7M to Tackle Big Regional Issues

 The campaign was led by the Chamber’s Immediate Past Chair Kevin Unger, President/CEO of Poudre Hospital and Medical Center of the Rockies, UC Health.

 Serving on the Campaign Advisory Council were Gerry Agnes, President/CEO, Elevations Credit Union; Gene Bocis, General Manager, Anheuser-Busch; Mike Dellenbach, President, Dellenbach Motors; and Connie Dohn, CFO, Dohn Construction

-All Chamber staff supported the campaign with the core NCP team including Audrey Fraijo, Campaign Coordinator; Cortney Moore, Campaign Scheduler; Kim Medina, Special Campaign Advisor; and David May, President & CEO.
+All Chamber staff supported the campaign with the core NCP team including Audrey Fraijo, Campaign Coordinator; Cortney Moore, Campaign Scheduler; Kim Medina, Special Campaign Advisor; and me.

 Progress on the four Northern Colorado Prospers goals will benefit the area for years to come.
 “We live in a wonderful place, but it is really important to get ahead of challenges like congestion on I-25,” said Kevin Unger.
 The Chamber is now in a position to apply appropriate resources because of Northern Colorado Prospers.
 It was fun to be part of this.”